 I find that different forecasting models produce very different estimates of the output gap for all of the economies.
-In most cases, the model-averaged output gaps are highly asymmetric and closely related to the narrower measures of slack given by the unemployment rate and capacity utilization, similar to what Morley and Piger (2012) found for the US data.
+In most cases, the model-averaged output gaps are highly asymmetric and closely related to the narrower measures of slack given by the unemployment rate and capacity utilization, similar to what was found in Morley and Piger (2012) for US data.
 Consistent with the notion of an output gap as a measure slack, the model-averaged output gaps have strong negative forecasting relationships with future output growth.
 The results for a Phillips Curve relationship with inflation are more mixed.
-But there is an apparent convex relationship in a number of cases, clearly providing a strong caution against imposing a linear relationship when estimating output gaps.
-Finally, I find notable links between the model-averaged output gaps across many economies in Asia and the Pacific based on pairwise Granger Causality tests.
+But there is an apparent convex relationship in a number of cases, clearly arguing against the imposition of a linear relationship when estimating output gaps.
+Finally, I find notable dynamic linkages between the model-averaged output gaps across many economies in Asia and the Pacific based on pairwise Granger Causality tests.